-27.2 Continuation of status and effect
+27.3 Continuation of status and effect

-- (a) Every director and secretary in office immediately before the Adoption Date is taken to have been elected or appointed and continues in office under this constitution. - (b) The Chief Executive Officer in office immediately before the Adoption Date is taken to have been appointed and continues in office under this constitution. - (c) Any director in office as President or Deputy-President immediately before the Adoption Date is taken to have been elected and continues in that office under this constitution. - (d) Any person who holds a Membership (whether alone or jointly with another person or persons) immediately before the Adoption Date is taken under this constitution to be an Ordinary Member who holds an Ordinary Membership.
-Regardless of clause 3.2, any person who is taken to be an Ordinary Member under this clause 27.2(d) is entitled to the voting rights of Ordinary Members as set out in this constitution even if they are under the age of 18 years. - (e) Unless a contrary intention appears in this constitution, all persons, things, agreements and circumstances appointed, approved or created by or under the Previous Constitution continue to have the same status, operation and effect after the Adoption Date.
+- (a) Every director and secretary in office immediately before the Adoption Date is taken to have been elected or appointed and continues in office under this constitution but subject to the Transition Plan. - (b) The Chief Executive Officer in office immediately before the Adoption Date is taken to have been appointed and continues in office under this constitution. - (c) Any director in office as President or Chair, or Deputy-President or Deputy Chair, immediately before the Adoption Date is taken to have been elected and continues as Chair or Deputy Chair respectively under this constitution. - (d) Any person who holds a Membership (whether alone or jointly with another person or persons) immediately before the Adoption Date continues to hold a

+- Membership under this constitution in the same Membership Class that they held immediately before the Adoption Date. - (e) Unless a contrary intention appears in this constitution, all persons, things, agreements and circumstances appointed, approved or created by or under the Previous Constitution continue to have the same status, operation and effect after the Adoption Date.